aakash-cse/Django-Bootcamp-Basics/README.md

 # Django-Bootcamp-Basics
-> Implementation of the django code
+> Implementation of the blog app in django
-Nothing else